ut-amrl/codebotler/docs/index.md

 system for executing generated programs on any general-purpose mobile robot.
 By embedding the eDSL in Python, CodeBotler drastically reduces the number of syntax and run-time errors of generated code.
-The list of robot skills abstracted in the eDSL are:
+The list of robot skills abstracted in the eDSL is shown below:

 <div style="justify-content: center; align-items: center; display: flex;">
 <img src="assets/images/robot_skills.png" style="width:100%; max-width:500px; height:auto;"/>